 For help, please refer to these frequently asked questions or contact firstname.lastname@example.org.

-Bucknell is implementing a contact-tracing program to provide timely notification to those who have been in close contact with persons with confirmed cases of COVID-19.
+Bucknell has implemented a contact-tracing program to provide timely notification to those who have been in close contact with persons with confirmed cases of COVID-19.
 You may be contacted by phone by Bucknell's Contact Tracing Team or other health authorities by phone and directed to quarantine.
 These calls may come from numbers you do not recognize.
 It is important that you answer calls to your cell phone and follow the instructions contact tracers provide.

-Bucknell will coordinate its own contact tracing program in order to avoid straining state resources as well as to stay informed about exposure to illness on campus to be able to make critical decisions for University operations.
+Bucknell is coordinating its own contact tracing program in order to avoid straining state resources as well as to stay informed about exposure to illness on campus to be able to make critical decisions for University operations.
 For a variety of reasons, Bucknell's contact tracing program will not extend beyond our campus community, and we will be unable to contact those who are not University students or employees.